THE BAPTISM WITH FIRE

 Christ was a popular preacher, we might say.
 But when He spoke of the important aspect of the Kingdom of God, such as eating His flesh and drinking His blood, the multitude left Him.

 The Roman method of execution was bad enough, and also the pain and humiliation as Christ was being taunted by the Roman soldiers.
-But the real test had to do with the fear that He never again would be rejoicing in the ivory palaces.
-We too have to trust that our present distress will not continue after the grave.
+But the real test was the fear that He never again would be rejoicing in the ivory palaces.
+We too must trust that our present distress will not continue after the grave.

 “He wouldn’t be having that trouble if he had faith.
 She must be doing something wrong.
 I heard some things about him that may account for what he is going through.
 What?
 Her son was killed?
 She must in some manner have been responsible.
 I always knew he was not as pure as he claimed to be.”